ttiny/deploy/README.md

   of this sort.
 - `*` for project or branch will not work without `repo` configuration.
 This means it can not be used for `docker` or `pod` without `repo`.
-- Add rmi command to remove clean the docker images?
-- Clean should also perform clean with rocker-compose?
+- Would be nice to be able to configure the path to rocker-compose.

 Authors
 -------